Field-driven Reversal Models in Artificial Spin Ice: Interaction Models

 In the point dipole models, each real 2-D island is represented by a single point dipole with a moment equal to that of the saturated extended island, and which is constrained to lie along the long-axis of the real island.
-We will refer to the first of these models as \emph{the} point dipole (PD) model, and adopt the reversal criterion of the net field along the long-axis of the island exceeding a threshold, as commonly used in field-driven square and kagome arrays.~\cite{budrikis_PRL_2012_sq_disorder, Chern2014_njp_sq_kg_avalanches} The second reversal criterion we consider is a parametrization of the reversal barrier astroids~\cite{Thiaville_PRB_2000_astroids} in a Stoner Wohlfarth (SW) model of coherent rotation,~\cite{Stoner_Wohlfarth_1947} following that recently implemented in the Python package flatspin;~\cite{Jensen_2020_flatspin} we will refer to this as the Stoner Wohlfarth point dipole (SW-PD) model.
+We will refer to the first of these models as \emph{the} point dipole (PD) model, and adopt the reversal criterion of the net field along the long-axis of the island exceeding a threshold, as commonly used in field-driven square and kagome arrays.~\cite{budrikis_PRL_2012_sq_disorder, Chern2014_njp_sq_kg_avalanches} The second reversal criterion we consider is a parametrization of the reversal barrier astroids~\cite{Thiaville_PRB_2000_astroids} in a Stoner-Wohlfarth (SW) model of coherent rotation within an extended volume,~\cite{Stoner_Wohlfarth_1947} following that recently implemented in the Python package flatspin;~\cite{Jensen_2020_flatspin} we will refer to this as the Stoner-Wohlfarth point-dipole (SW-PD) model.
 In this model, it is important to note that the spins themselves are fixed and not allowed to rotate (other than an instantaneous 180$^{\mathrm{o}}$ reversal).
-For the micromagnetic calculations, we use the MuMax3 finite-difference simulation program~\cite{mumax3_2014} which allows for more realistic description of the islands in the modelling by including their true shape and by allowing the magnetization of each island to adapt to the field distribution across its volume in accordance with the shape anisotropy of the island and the exchange strength of the material.
+For the micromagnetic calculations, we use the MuMax3 finite-difference simulation program~\cite{mumax3_2014, Leliaert_2018_mumax3_advances} which allows for more realistic description of the islands in the modelling by including their true shape and by allowing the magnetization of each island to adapt to the field distribution across its volume in accordance with the shape anisotropy of the island and the exchange strength of the material.

 In a previous work, we found that the experimentally observed reversal of pinwheel arrays~\cite{Li_acs_nano_2019} could not be replicated using a simple PD model, but that the main features could be reproduced through MM modelling.~\cite{Paterson_2019_PRB_pinwheel_FM} It was recently reported that the use of the SW-PD model also allows the magnetization reversal of pinwheel ASI to be reproduced.~\cite{Jensen_2020_flatspin} While the SW-PD model is a substantial improvement on the PD model, we will show that not all magnetization properties are reproduced in this model.
 In exploring why this is the case, we also provide suggestions for how aspects of the model can be improved without resorting to micromagnetics.